SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/freetext-search.md

 ## Why am I getting no hits for a search word that I know is in the database?

-If you get no hits for a search word that is in the SuperOffice database, this may be because you need to build the freetext search index in SuperOffice Settings and maintenance.
+If you get no hits for a search word that is in the SuperOffice database, this may be because you need to build the free-text search index in SuperOffice Settings and maintenance.

 [!include[Examples of searches](includes/freetext-search-examples.md)]